-- 3.1.1 When an Owner applies to TL for a ship in service for classification, she will be admitted to TL's class upon verification of documentation and satisfactory surveys. - 3.1.2 Class may be transferred with recommendation not impairing safe operation of ship.
+- 3.1.1 When an Owner applies to TL for a ship in service for classification, she will be admitted to TL's class upon verification of documentation and satisfactory surveys. - 3.1.2 Class may be transferred with condition of class not impairing safe operation of ship.